How to clean your glasses

 If your lenses are in good shape but the nose pads or other parts of the frame have become impossible to keep clean, return to where you purchased your glasses.

 An eye care professional may be able to deep-clean your glasses with an ultrasonic cleaning device.
-They also can replace yellowing nose pads with clear new ones.
+They can also replace yellowing nose pads with clear new ones.

-Always store your eyeglasses in a clean storage case, and NEVER place them on a table or counter with the lenses facing down.
+Always store your eyeglasses in a clean storage case, and never place them on a table or counter with the lenses facing down.

 If you don’t have a glasses case handy, place your glasses upside down with the temples open — somewhere safe, where they won’t get knocked off a table or countertop.